jshrdt/adv-machine-learning-A1/README.md

 |l   | 0.84|W |   0.81|V   | 0.84|
 |o    |0.89|.|    0.84|v    |0.86|

 Increasing the resolution to 300dpi brings in a couple of points int he overall accuracy, but what's more is that the scores for the lowest performing classes visibly rises with the minimal F1-score across all classes going from 0.43 to 0.66 (lowercase i in both cases).
-The precision score for lowercase l also suggests that even without the i-dot, the model is able to recognise this character on a more-than-chance basis by proportions alone, given a high enough (here: >200 dpi) resolution.
+The precision score for lowercase L also suggests that even without the i-dot, the model is able to recognise this character on a more-than-chance basis by proportions alone, given a high enough (here: >200 dpi) resolution.

 Scores for W-w and O-o also rise; though most of them are still represented in the bottom 5 in at least one category, scores above 0.8 are promising.
-Lastly, as suspected above, uppercase I also belongs to this group of lower performing characters.
+Lastly, as suspected above, uppercase i also belongs to this group of lower performing characters.

-Training and testing on different fonts (normal->bold, both 200dpi, overall accuracy 0.83) exacerbates these issues (upper- vs lowercase similarity, l/i/I case) even more with the bottom 5 cases for each measure staying below 0.6 and the lowest per-class measure being F1-Score for l (0.17).
+Training and testing on different fonts (normal->bold, both 200dpi, overall accuracy 0.83) exacerbates these issues (upper- vs lowercase similarity, lower L/i/upper i case) even more with the bottom 5 cases for each measure staying below 0.6 and the lowest per-class measure being F1-Score for lower L (0.17).

 ___